WHAT YOU WILL LEARN

 When you understand the intent behind the search for a certain keyword, you will better know how to formulate a marketing strategy around it and what type of content to create in response to it.

-Some keywords require long-form guides, some require step-by-step tutorials, others work best with reviews and content forms like videos or infographics.
+Some keywords require long-form guides, some require step-by-step tutorials, and others work best with reviews and content forms like videos or infographics.

 Essentially, there are four types of search intent behind keywords: